 - Sarbanes-Oxley (SOX)

-All of application data is backed up daily, and can be restored in the event of a disaster.
+All application data is backed up daily at minimum, and can be restored in the event of a disaster.
 You can rest assured that even a natural disaster will not compromise your data you put into Aurelius.

 When entering information into Aurelius or contacting Aurelius through any method of communication (phone call, email, web form, etc.) you must determine whether the method of communication is adequately secure for your purposes prior to providing any PII or other confidential information.
 Any PII or confidential information sent by the user is sent at the users own risk.